 5.1 Acronym usage

-The two acronyms RTCWEB and WEBRTC denote the work split on the same service in the two different SDOs IETF and W3C.
+The two acronyms RTCWEB and WEBRTC denote the works to support real-time communication in Web-browsers in the two different SDOs IETF and W3C: RTCWEB is a protocol specification while WebRTC is an API specification.
 Both are synonym from perspective of H.248 entities.
 This Recommendation uses the acronym WEBRTC only for the underlying communication service.

 Proposed change regarding WEBRTC data (clause 6)